bruin-data/ingestr/docs/index.md

 hero:
   name: "ingestr"
   text: Copy data between any source and any destination
-  tagline: "ingestr is a command-line application that allows ingesting or copying data from any source into any destination database."
+  tagline: "ingestr is a command-line application that allows copying data from any source into any destination database."
   image:
     src: https://github.com/bruin-data/ingestr/blob/main/resources/demo.gif?raw=true
     alt: ingestr logo